Nuka-Cola

 Nuka-Cola is a fictional soft drink brand sold by the Nuka-Cola Corporation, a fictional American company within the Fallout video game franchise.
 First appearing in the debut 1997 video game Fallout, it was created by the title creator Tim Cain simply for the purpose of parodying the real-world soda brand Coca-Cola, evident by the design aesthetics of the red and white logo and soda.
 Since 2008 for the eventual release of Fallout 3 under the game company Bethesda Softworks, the fictional Nuka-Cola soda brand has been tied into promotional material, making it a key and recognizable part of the game series' identity.
-Various merchandise products sold under Bethesda have been sold with the Nuka-Cola brand name, and Jones Soda sold sodas with the Nuka-Cola name in partnership with Bethesda since 2009.
+Various merchandise products sold under Bethesda have been sold with the Nuka-Cola brand name, and Jones Soda has produced a real Nuka-Cola in partnership with Bethesda since 2009.
 Nuka-Cola has been a major subject of several academic analyses that tied it into the greater commentary and themes of American nostalgia, consumerism, and potential toxicity in consumables.

 In the Fallout universe, Nuka-Cola was invented in 2042, then released into public markets in 2044 by John Caleb-Bradberton.
 It used aggressive marketing and became the most popular soda brand in the world, embedding itself into American consumer culture.
 Its commercial success was to the point where it even had its own theme park named Nuka-World, featured in the Fallout 4 expansion pack Fallout 4: Nuka-World.
 It also created various other flavor variants, most notably the rare blue-glowing Nuka-Cola Quantum, which released into public markets on October 23 of 2077, the same day that the globally devastating nuclear fallout from the Great War of 2077 occurred.
 Despite the dissolution of the Nuka-Cola company as a result, Nuka-Cola sodas continued to be culturally prominent in the American wasteland and come in abundant amounts everywhere.
 Due to this, their bottle caps were adopted into the standard currency for major trading partners.